 Calibration of displays connected to Scratch uses a Light Illusion developed plug-in that enables Scratch to act as the pattern generator for ColourSpace, and is standard within Scratch v9.3 onwards.
 For older Scratch versions, the plug-in can be downloaded from the General Downloads page.

 Scratch operation and function is controlled via the Network Server within the the Hardware Options menu, accessed via the Profiling window.

 If Scratch v9.3, or later, is being used, there is no need to download the older plug-in, as it is included within Scratch by default.

-The calPatch.spa and calPatch.tif file need to be copied to a location where Scratch can find them at startup.
-One way to achieve this is on Windows by putting them in a directory and setting the correct environment variable.
+If using a pre Scratch v9.3 version, after downloading the Scratch Plug-in, the calPatch.spa and calPatch.tif files need to be copied to a location where Scratch can find them at startup.
+One way to achieve this is on Windows by putting them in a directory and setting the correct environment variable: ASSIMILATE_PLUGINS c:\myScratchPluginHome

 The Custom Command XML allows you to add a button to the Scratch interface to automatically start the calibration session rather than having to manually initialize the plug-in.